 WING-MAN (alternative name: Air-Man) — One of the last of a race of mountain-dwelling beings who have mastered the air.
 Wing-Man is a denizen of mountain peaks hidden high above Eternia’s clouds.
 He utilizes a flying craft equipped with various weapons resembling characters of flying creatures — a deafening bird’s cry siren, a hornet’s sting, etc. But he can fly without use of the craft, thanks to a set of foldable wings — including a set of bird’s wings, bat’s wings, insect’s wing, etc. He has a good sense of humor and is a natural practical joker, which makes him bearly [sic] tolerable to such brooding characters as He-Man.

-Wing-Man or Stratos sounds pretty similar to his minicomic depiction, until you get to the description of his various wings.
+Wing-Man or Stratos has quite an interesting characterization here, as a kind of Eternian practical joker.
+My guess is they dropped those details because he was just a supporting character.
+The part about his various sets of interchangeable wings was interesting.
 I’m not sure if that was ever in the works at Mattel or if that’s something Glut came up with on his own.
 I would guess it is the former, since a variety of costumes were offered for Mattel’s Big Jim and Barbie figures.

 MER-MAN (alternative name: Sea-Man) — The last survivor of an extraterrestrial race of water-dwellers.
 When his water-world was drawn into its sun by the force of gravity and evaporated, Mer-Man — a scaly humanoid with fishlike gills and fins — escaped to Eternia and took residence in its seas.
 There this intelligent being took command of the sea’s creatures.
 He can exist on land, where his strength, accustomed to the pressures of the sea’s depths, is increased — but extreme heat can dehydrate him, weakening and eventually killing him.